 An unsung hero of the women's movement Grace was reported to have been small and fine boned - a cheerful, energetic and courageous woman.

-She took Local Government into leadership on the representation of women in elected office - a position retained by Local Government in SA for many years - today with 29.34 percent of Council positions held by women.
+She took Local Government into leadership on the representation of women in elected office - a position retained by Local Government in SA for many years.

 Her husband served as an Australian Senator from 1919 to 1926 when he resigned due to ill-health.
 In June of that year he was convicted of embezzlement, served 3 years hard labour and was declared insolvent.
 Grace and her children were forced to rely on some inherited money but she later took over her husband's offices and opened the "Elite Employment Agency" which she ran through the Depression.